kuzzleio/documentation-old/README.md

 `node index.js --dev --watch`

-> bind a webserver on 80 with livereload, open a browser and turn on debug messages
+> bind a webserver on 80 with livereload, open a browser and turn on debug messages and check dead links

-`sudo DEBUG=* node index.js --dev --watch --open-browser --port 80 `
+`sudo DEBUG=* node index.js --dev --watch --open-browser --port 80 --ckeck-links`

 # How-to